helloworldless/davidagood.com/content/blog/disable-spring-cloud-aws/index.md

 ## Spring Cloud AWS 2.2.5 And Before

-The easiest way I've found is by disabling the `MessagingAutoConfiguration` auto-configuration.
-Below is the `application.yaml` for disabling this when running locally.
+The easiest way I've found is to exclude auto-configuration for the service you want to disable.
+You will need to find the appropriate auto-configuration class in this package: `org.springframework.cloud.aws.autoconfigure`.

+Here's an example of how to disable SQS when running locally.

+Add these properties to your `application.yaml`:

 ```yaml
 spring: